Dr. Connie Guille talks about symptoms of post partem depression, and new medication available for moms with this disorder.

 Lisa Boyars is an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at MUSC.
 Dr. Boyars completed her psychiatry residency training and fellowship in perinatal and reproductive health at the Medical University of South Carolina.
 She currently works at the Women’s Reproductive Behavioral Health Program at MUSC.
 She grew up in Galveston Texas and cheers for her alma mater, the Texas Longhorns.
 Outside of work, she keeps busy with soccer and her faithful canine companion, Monty.

 Rubin Aujla is an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at MUSC.
 Dr. Aujla attended the University of South Carolina for medical school, and completed her MPH and psychiatry residency training at Tulane University in New Orleans.
-She is excited to be returning home to Charleston and to be completing a fellowship in perinatal and reproductive health.
+She returned home to Charleston and completed a fellowship in perinatal and reproductive health at MUSC.
 Dr. Aujla currently works at the Women’s Reproductive Behavioral Health Program at MUSC.
 When not at work she can be found volunteering at a local horse rescue and baking for friends.

 Edie Douglas, MPH

-Edie Douglas is the program and research coordinator for the Women’s Reproductive Behavioral Health Program.
+Edie Douglas is a Program Manager at MUSC and works with the Women’s Reproductive Behavioral Health Program in clinical research.
 Edie completed her undergraduate degree in Health Sciences at Furman University and a Master of Public Health at the University of Alabama Birmingham.
 In her spare time she enjoys running, hiking and traveling.